8ta4/see/DONTREADME.md

 > Does `see` fake mouse movements?

-Yes. `see` moves the cursor along along some human-like paths.
+Yes. `see` uses `ghost-cursor` to move it along some human-like paths.
+It's cheap insurance.

+> Does `see` add its own delay?

+No. That's your script's job, not the tool's.
+Your script knows if you're hitting a site that needs you to slow down.
+If I baked in a delay, it would just make `see` feel sluggish for no reason on sites that don't need it.

 ### See as Human